awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

 **Issue:** You are using a build image that is not provided by AWS CodeBuild, and your builds fail with the message "build container found dead before completing the build\."

 **Possible cause:**The Bourne shell \(`sh`\) is not included in your build image\.
-AWS CodeBuild needs `sh` to run build commands and scripts\.
+CodeBuild needs `sh` to run build commands and scripts\.

-**Recommended solution:** If `sh` in not present in your build image, be sure to include it before you start any more builds that use your image\. \(AWS CodeBuild already includes `sh` in its build images\.\)
+**Recommended solution:** If `sh` in not present in your build image, be sure to include it before you start any more builds that use your image\. \(CodeBuild already includes `sh` in its build images\.\)

-## Error: "AWS CodeBuild is experiencing an issue" When Running a Build<a name="troubleshooting-large-env-vars"></a>
+## Error: "CodeBuild is experiencing an issue" When Running a Build<a name="troubleshooting-large-env-vars"></a>

-**Issue:** When you try to run a build project, you receive the following error during the build's `PROVISIONING` phase: "AWS CodeBuild is experiencing an issue\."
+**Issue:** When you try to run a build project, you receive the following error during the build's `PROVISIONING` phase: "CodeBuild is experiencing an issue\."

 **Possible cause:** Your build is using environment variables that are too large for AWS CodeBuild\.
-AWS CodeBuild can raise errors once the length of all environment variables \(all names and values added together\) reach a combined maximum of around 5,500 characters\.
+CodeBuild can raise errors once the length of all environment variables \(all names and values added together\) reach a combined maximum of around 5,500 characters\.

 **Recommended solution:** Use Amazon EC2 Systems Manager Parameter Store to store large environment variables and then retrieve them from your build spec\.
 Amazon EC2 Systems Manager Parameter Store can store an individual environment variable \(name and value added together\) that is a combined 4,096 characters or less\.
 To store large environment variables, see [Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html) and [Systems Manager Parameter Store Console Walkthrough](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-walk.html#sysman-paramstore-console) in the *Amazon EC2 Systems Manager User Guide*\.
 To retrieve them, see the `parameter-store` mapping in [Build Spec Syntax](build-spec-ref.md#build-spec-ref-syntax)\.